Originally published: September 2024

 "The Government Minister, spokesperson or a member of the Lords responsible for the bill opens the second reading debate," which was, in this case, Baroness Taylor of Stevenage, Parliamentary Under-Secretary (Housing, Communities and Local Government), Labour.

-"Any member can speak during second reading – this stage can indicate those members particularly interested in a bill, or a specific aspect of it, and those who are most likely to be involved in suggesting changes at later stages."
+"Any member can speak during second reading â this stage can indicate those members particularly interested in a bill, or a specific aspect of it, and those who are most likely to be involved in suggesting changes at later stages."

-The Government made several amendments in the third reading on Jan 14 including:
+The Government made several amendments in the third reading on Jan 14, including:

 Despite pressure from Labour backbenchers and Green MPs, the Government once again rejected calls to introduce rent controls.

-If a Section 21 notice has been served before the Renters Rights Bill is enacted, landlords will have up to two months after the commencement date to apply to the court, as long as the notice is still within its six-month validity period.
+If a Section 21 notice has been served before the Renters Rights Act is enacted, landlords will have up to two months after the commencement date to apply to the court, as long as the notice is still within its six-month validity period.

-The government has provided a range of new and updated mandatory and discretionary eviction grounds for Section 8.
+The Government has provided a range of new and updated mandatory and discretionary eviction grounds for Section 8.
 These include:

 Mandatory